-- For Wave 1 interventions, the class teacher and adult providing intervention review progress and next steps.
-These are added to the school provision mapping tool for tracking and evidence of support (if required at a later date).
-Where relevant these are logged on APDR paperwork.
-Interventions are closed, further interventions with new targets are planned, or discussion with the SENCO takes place if progress does not reflect the level of support. - For Wave 2 interventions, the class teacher and adult providing intervention reviews progress and plans next steps.
-Pupil Voice is sought as part of the assessment process.
-Parent/Carer voice is sought through the review cycle.
-When relevant this includes the SENCO. - Review with outside agencies takes place at the end of a piece work.
-They may provide opening and closing (and in some cases, interim) reports.
-This may include parents/carers and relevant adults in school.
-When this is not possible, feedback is provided directly to the SENCO (and often parents/carers) to be discussed with appropriate adults in school so support is ongoing, adapted, or closed where no longer needed.

-- Having consulted with children and parents/carers our wave 1, 2 and 3 provision (internal or external), is based on an agreed outcomes approach.
+- For Wave 1 interventions, review takes place termly by the class teacher and adult providing the support.
+These are added to the school provision mapping tool for tracking and evidence of support if required at a later time. - For short term interventions (Wave 2) review takes place by the adult leading the support, in discussion with the class teacher.
+Pupil Voice will be sought as part of the assessment process within the intervention.
+Parent/Carer input will be sought through the cycle of meetings and are inherent in the planning process.
+Where relevant this includes the SENCO as part of the process.
+Parents/Carers are welcomed in emailing the class teacher (or SENCO) where appropriate to seek discussion around this. - Review with outside agencies takes place at the end of a piece work with a child and regularly includes parents/carers.
+If not, feed back is provided directly to the SENCO to be discussed with the class teacher/ adult providing support and parents/carers to ensure that support is ongoing where required, or closed where it has been effective. - Having consulted with children and parents/carers our wave 3 provision, as well as appropriate wave 1 and 2 provisions, (internal or external) is based on an agreed outcomes approach.